break-into-data/ai-engineer-toolkit/README.md

 ## Getting Started

-- If you are **new to software engineering** check out the fundamentals folder.
+- If you are **new to software engineering** check out the free [14-Day AI Engineering](https://breakintodata.beehiiv.com/c/free-ai-course) Fundamentals Course

 - If you need **inspiration**, check out example projects inside the [sandbox](./sandbox).

 - If you are **ready to build**, check out the table below.

-- If you want **more guidance**, check out the upcoming [AI Engineering Bootcamp](https://dub.sh/Z0JHySz) that starts on March 10th, 2025.
+- If you want **more guidance**, check out the upcoming [Agent Engineering Bootcamp](https://eng.framer.ai/) that starts on March 10th, 2025.

 <br>